History of thanksgiving

 In 1621, with the Plymouth colonists and the Wampanoag people who shared an autumn harvest feast that is acknowledged as one of the first Thanksgiving celebrations in the colonies.

-This here is about the extent we are taught but it is much deeper than that.
+This here is about the extent we are taught in school but it is much deeper than that.
 Do you know why the colonists were able to settle there?
 Because they had over the years wiped out the natives of that area with disease.
 The ones left had to relocate.
 That is a whole nother blog on its own.
 So after the first harsh winter, the pilgrims lost a good many of their people and the local tribe chieftain asked Tisquantum (Squanto) to come in and help the pilgrims.
 Tisquantum had been a slave and learned the English language, he taught the “white man” how to survive, fishing, hunting, and everything they needed including being their interpreter until the colonizer's sickness took him also.

 During this first "Thanksgiving" the natives weren't actually invited.
 They showed up due to gunfire and rowdy people.
 They thought it was a possible attack only to show up to find a feast was underway.